 Online Typing Games for Practice…and Fun

 I like ABCya a lot.
 A lot.
-It really was built with children K-5 in mind, the ads are wayyyy more minimal (just a banner up top), and Alpha Munchies is just like Space Invaders!
+It really was built with children K-5 in mind.
+The ads are wayyyy more minimal (just a banner up top), and their typing game Alpha Munchies is just like Space Invaders!
 Not that that means anything at all to your kids.

 Typing Websites and Apps For Improving Speed and Accuracy

-Signing in allows you to track progress and compete against other people online (register your kid with a fake name, as you know).
+Keybr is a pretty basic online typing tutor, which prompts you to type in nonsense words to chart how fast and error-free you can type.
+It’s free, but signing in and creating a profile allows you to track progress and compete against other people to type quotes from famous (maybe?) people online.
 You can also go into settings and import or program your own custom text, so while Keybr specifically doesn’t do the whole asdfg asdfg thing, you can set it up that way for your child.

-And if you install the Keybr Chrome extension in your bookmarks bar, you can even import content from other sites which is pretty great.
-So if your kid would rather type copy from a favorite book, or song lyrics, you can choose that instead of the random passages generated on the site.
+And if you install the Keybr Chrome extension in your bookmarks bar, you can import content from other sites, so if your kid would rather type copy from a favorite book or song lyrics, you can choose that instead of the random passages generated on the site.

 If you’re really ready to get better, I’ve landed on Type-Fu, a fairly sophisticated if simple app download for your PC or Mac.
 It’s $9.99 through the Chrome App Store of the Mac App Store and it really is quite good for any age, once you’re already comfortable with one or more rows of letters or characters.
 You can change the level of difficulty, track progress, play around with the levels.